 Mr. Brooks (2007)

 The brilliance of Mr. Brooks isn't psychological accuracy or groundbreaking thematics, but rather its fresh tone and rhythm.
-It is one of those films that seems to always be one step ahead - probably because it is stepping in so many different directions at once.
+It is one of those films that seems to always be one step ahead – probably because it is stepping in so many different directions at once.
 The film combines the conventional and trite with the thoroughly unpredictable in delicate fashion.
-The biggest of many treats is the interaction between Earl and Marshall - one of the most beautiful and original movie friendships I have seen in a while.
-Clever move by Evans to portray their relationship as if it were the most natural one in the world - without explanations or questioning, because that is arguably the way someone who has been living with a guy like this inside his head for an entire lifetime will perceive it.
+The biggest of many treats is the interaction between Earl and Marshall – one of the most beautiful and original movie friendships I have seen in a while.
+It's a clever move by Evans to portray their relationship as if it were the most natural one in the world – without explanations or questioning, because that is arguably the way someone who has been living with a guy like this inside his head for an entire lifetime will perceive it.
 Their complementary and involuntary relationship has a great deal of romance in it too.
 It is great to see Kevin Costner as loose and comfortable as he is here.
-And William Hurt is an absolute delight as Marshall - the guy we all would want to be every once in a while.
+And William Hurt is an absolute delight as Marshall – the guy we all would want to be every once in a while.